evilnick/plakar.io/content/docs/main/integrations/dropbox/index.md

 ---
 title: Dropbox integration
-description: Backup and restore your Dropbox with Plakar, secure, portable, and deduplicated.
+description: Backup and restore your Dropbox with Plakar secure, portable, and deduplicated.
 technology_description: This integration uses the official Dropbox remote via Rclone to extract and restore data into a Kloset store.
 categories: integrations
 tags: